 A schema is a generalization of past experiences that forms a scripted pattern of thought.
 Having these patterns makes it easier for our brain to process and remember information.
 Because schemata are fixed ideas that we have built through personal experience, they tend to alter new information to fit our preexisting understanding of the word making an objective perception and memory of reality difficult.
 How drastically schemata impact our memory was shown by an extensive study conducted by Frederic Bartlett.

 A schema is a generalization of past experiences that forms a scripted pattern of thought.
 For example, we all have a specific process in mind when we think about going to a restaurant.
-Some imagine standing in line, placing an order, and eating and then throwing the trash away.
-Others imagine to be seated, then order, share everything and the pay leaving a generous tip.
+Some imagine standing in line, placing an order, eating and then throwing the trash away.
+Others imagine being seated, then ordering, sharing everything, and then paying and leaving a generous tip.

 Assimilation is the cognitive process of making new information fit in with your existing understanding of the world.
 It works if new information is close to what we already know.
 To process the new information we make it fit into our existing schemas.
 A process which, by definition, changes the information.